 CTO and Co-Founder of Biconomy

-, a multi-chain relayer network that simplifies the Web 3.0 experience, with background in software engineering, Sachin is working to make a decentralized world through blockchain.
+, a hyper-flexible toolkit to superpower your Web3 stack.
+With a background in software engineering, Sachin is working to make a decentralized world through blockchain.